 - Trust and Confidence:

 Data security in EHRs is essential for building trust and confidence between patients and healthcare providers.
 Patients need to feel that their personal information is safe and secure and that they have control over who can access it.
-According to a survey by Accenture, 75% of patients would be willing to share their medical information if they had confidence that their data was being protected.

 - Improved Patient Outcomes: